 Building Pinewood Derby Car Using LEGO® parts

-LEGO Pinewood Derby Car design guide
+LEGO® Pinewood Derby Car Design Guide

-How to Build a LEGO Pinewood Derby Car
+How to Build a LEGO® Pinewood Derby Car

-About the Author: , Pinewood Pro Founder
+About the Author: Joe Gargiulo, Pinewood Pro Founder

-If you are NOT required to use the wood block, wheels and axles from your kit, then you can build a complete, fast LEGO Derby Car using Pinewood Pro's new PRO Brick Wheel Assembly and Zinc Brick Weight that snap into any LEGO part.
-Read our Guide for Building a LEGO Derby Car for Racing.
+If you are NOT required to use the wood block, wheels, and axles from your kit, then you can build a complete, fast LEGO® Derby Car using Pinewood Pro's new PRO Brick Wheel Assembly and Zinc Brick Weight that snap into any LEGO® part.
+Read our Guide for Building a LEGO® Derby Car for Racing.Drill Your Pinewood Block First!

-You must use the official pinewood derby block as the base of your car because all pinewood derby rules require you to use the official block from your kit.
+You must use the official Pinewood Derby block as the base of your car because it is required by all Pinewood derby rules.

 Before doing anything else to your block, I strongly recommend drilling your axle slots.
 While drilling axle holes is not required, this will save you lots of time and help you avoid several problems.
-Consider these advantages.
+Consider these advantages:

-4. If the axle slot is not drilled, your block can crack when you force the axle in.
+- If the axle slot is not drilled, your block can crack when you force the axle in.

-5. If your rules allow drilling new axle holes, you can also consider drilling new axle holes closer to the edge of the block to create an extended wheelbase for better stability.
+- If your rules allow drilling new axle holes, you can also consider drilling new axle holes closer to the edge of the block to create an extended wheelbase for better stability.

 If you have a drill press (or know someone with one), you can drill the axle slot or drill new axle holes.
-I've found a #43 drill bit to be the optimal diameter for pinewood derby axles.
+I've found a #43 drill bit to be the optimal diameter for Pinewood Derby axles.

 If you don't have a drill press, the PRO Driller Tool from Pinewood Pro is easy to use and comes with a 2.2mm drill bit.